 The majority of bundles in this collection are audio recordings.
 There are 4 hours 36 minutes of narrative conversations which can be broken down as follows:

-+ 4 hours of fiction narratives
+- 4 hours of narratives

-+ 17 minutes of personal narratives.
+- 17 minutes of personal narratives

-+ 21 minutes of conversations when Bih people make their traditional mats.
+- 21 minutes of conversations when Bih people make their traditional mats

-The data for this collection was collected during the graduate research of Tam Nguyen, the principal investigation.
+The data for this collection was collected during the graduate research of Tam Nguyen, the principal investigator.
 The first set of data was collected from August 2008 to May 2009 after Tam Nguyen had been in the Bih community for about 4 months and found out that Bih was a distinct language from Rade.
 The second set of data was collected from June 2009 to October 2009 when Tam Nguyen got the extension for her graduate research.

-Since Bih speakers are illiterate, it has taken a long time to transcribe the collection and translate into Rade.
+Since Bih speakers are illiterate, it has taken a long time to transcribe the collection and translate it into Rade.
 The project trained two Rade speakers who could understand Bih to help with translation.
-Currently, Tam Nguyen is the only person who can work on Bih, Rade and English versions of the text.
+Currently, Tam Nguyen is the only person who can work on Bih, Rade, and English versions of the text.
 The collection has not archived anywhere else and will be archived at ELAR.

 None of the data in this collection may be used for publishing.

 Users of any part of the collection should acknowledge Tam Nguyen as the principal investigator, data collector and researcher.
 Users should also acknowledge the Endangered Language Documentation Programme as the funder of the project.
 Individual speakers whose words are used should be acknowledged by name.
 Any other contributor who has collected, transcribed or translated the data or involved in any other way should be acknowledged by name.
 All information on contributors are available in the metadata.

 To refer to any data from the corpus, please cite the corpus in this way: